czmyt/steve/tech-notes/everyday-carry-2020/README.md

 1. my carry-on pack,
 1. my checked luggage, and
 1. my road-trip vehicle pack.

-All is modular and further organized.
+All travel gear is modular and further organized.
 See also my [Travel Tips](/travel-tips) page.

 © 2020-2025 Stephen Schmidt.
 All rights reserved.